ivychen/autoMATic/README.md

 7. Install the OCaml llvm library:

-   `opam install llvm.3.6 `
+   `opam install llvm.5.0`

    Ensure that the version of llvm you install here matches the version you installed via brew.
-Brew installed llvm version 3.6.2, so I install llvm.3.6 with opam.
+Brew should install llvm version 5.0, so install llvm.5.0 with opam.

    IF YOU HAVE PROBLEMS ON THIS STEP, it's probably because you are missing some external dependencies.
 Ensure that libffi is installed